RoseWrightdev/RoseWrightdev/README.md

 I'm a rising sophomore at [the University of Minnesota Twin Cities: College of Science & Engineering]([url](https://cse.umn.edu/)), double majoring in Computer Science & Data Science.

 This summer, I'm developing at the College of Liberal Arts.

-- Fullstack developement in Next.js shadcn, and Google Apps Sctipt.
+Fullstack development in Next.js w/ shadcn, and Google Apps Sctipt.

 I'm focusing on contributing to and updating these projects: